 - Citizen Ruth is about a drug addict who gets pregnant and is fought over by Pro-Life and Pro-Choice groups who both want to use her as a pawn to further their respective causes.
 Thanks to this trope, neither wins.

 - Subverted in The Last Emperor.
 The Emperor is told by Japanese officials that the child his wife gave birth to (which she conceived with their driver in an attempt to give the Emperor an heir) was stillborn.
 The truth (which the Emperor probably suspected) is that the child was born healthy and was quickly murdered in an attempt to cover up the affair.

-- Britney Spears's pregnant friend falls down some stairs and loses her baby in Crossroads.
+- Crossroads features Mimi as a pregnant girl, who falls down some stairs and loses the baby.
+Of course she was also confronted with her date rapist who was also her friend Kit's fiancee beforehand.
 Slightly unusual in that she had (some semblance of) a plan to raise it and was 6 or 7 months pregnant, making it technically a stillbirth (the line is at about five and a half months).